The tracking detector of the FASER experiment: Powering, cooling and readout system

 \section{Powering, cooling and readout system}

-Since access to the FASER location is guaranteed only every two or three months during technical stops of the LHC, it is important that the system is robust.
+Since access to the FASER location is guaranteed only every two or three months during technical stops of the LHC, it is important that the system is reliable.
 The FASER tracker powering and cooling systems are based on commercial products, and the readout system is based on a custom general purpose I/O (GPIO) board with a dedicated interface card.
 Peripheral equipment is designed exclusively for the FASER tracking detector.
+A sketch of the detector system is shown in \cref{fig:sketch}, which also includes components for the FASER interlock and detector control system described in \cref{sec:DCS}.